 School supervision begins at 8:00 a.m.
-Please do not send children before this time, unless they are being supervised in our morning extended care program.
-The first bell rings at 8:20 a.m.
-Classes begin at 8:30 a.m.
+Please do not send children before this time, unless they are being supervised in our fee-based morning extended care program.
+The tardy bell rings at 8:25 a.m.
+Homeroom period is from 8:25 to 8:35 am.
+Classes begin at 8:35 a.m.
 All children are to leave the building at 3:05 p.m., unless under adult supervision.
-Any unsupervised child remaining in the building after 3:30 p.m. will be sent to our afternoon extended care program and parents will be billed accordingly.
+Any unsupervised child remaining in the building after 3:15 p.m. will be sent to our afternoon extended care program and parents will be billed accordingly.
 Please see the separate section on extended care for more information about this service.